BetterAndroid/PanguText/docs-source/src/en/guide/home.md

 - Xiaomi’s (HyperOS) text typography optimization
 - OrginOS’s font-based text typography optimization

-However, these solutions are closed and cannot be implemented on other platforms.
+However, these solutions are closed-source and cannot be implemented on other platforms.
 We aim to provide an open-source solution adaptable to various scenarios, featuring low intrusiveness and easy integration, allowing more developers to effectively address text typography issues.

 The primary inspiration for this project comes from [pangu.js](https://github.com/vinta/pangu.js), which offers a set of regular expressions for CJK typography.